rackerlabs/rackspace-how-to/content/cloud-block-storage/prepare-your-cloud-block-storage-volume.md

     /dev/xvdb1 /mnt/cbsvolume1 ext3 defaults,noatime,_netdev,nofail 0 2

-Now the volume persists on the server after the erver restarts.
+Now the volume persists on the server after the server restarts.